You too can get involved...

 arts anthology series on CBS, ABC & NBC, was the host of

-this series until his death;
+this series until his death in March, 2004;

-so it had the alternate titles...
+Company so it had alternate titles as follows:

-aka: "Mobil Masterpiece Theatre"
+aka: "Mobil Masterpiece Theatre";

 aka: "Exxon-Mobil Masterpiece Theatre"]

-Composer Mouret was described as a fancy dresser who loved good
+[Jean-Joseph Mouret (1682 - 1738) was described as a fancy dresser who

 were famous parties which included theatrical events and concerts;

-The Rondeau (sometimes spelled Rondo) is a dance form which
+The Rondeau -- sometimes spelled Rondo -- is a dance form which

 he composed as the first movement of his First Symphonic Suite;